huggingface/disaggregators/README.md

 `pip install disaggregators` will fetch the latest release from PyPI.

+Note that some disaggregation modules require extra dependencies such as SpaCy modules, which may need to be installed manually.
+If these dependencies aren't installed, `disaggregators` will inform you about how to install them.

 To install directly from this GitHub repo, use the following command:
 ```shell
 pip install git+https://github.com/huggingface/disaggregators.git